brandonchinn178/config/README.md

 Highlights:

-* I have a whole `git-bb` system that tracks dependencies for my branches (`bb` stands for "base branch")
+* I have a whole `git-branch-manager` system that manages my branches
+    * e.g. I can specify branches as dependent on other branches
-    * For example, `git bb-rebase` will automatically rebase on top of any required branches
+    * For example, `git branch-manager-rebase` will automatically rebase on top of any required branches
 * After each bash command, I print out an emoji representing the error code + the amount of time passed
 * Ctrl+B opens a list of branches with fzf.
 If nothing is typed on the command line, the selected branch is checked out.
 If there's input on the command line already, the selected branches are copied in